postboy/cpwd/README.md

-# cpwd 1.2
+## cpwd 1.2 - tiny and handy password manager.
-## Command-line password manager for your various accounts.

 cpwd is simple, stateless password manager.
 You enter a master key and the name of an account (ex.
 "Twitter"), wait a few seconds, and cpwd generates a password for that account ready in your clipboard.
 You can reuse the same master key for all your accounts, and cpwd will generate a different password for every account.
 Every time you want to log in, just launch cpwd and enter the same master key and account name.
 Simple!
 Useful!